red-scorp/image_resizer/README.md

   -r RESIZE_MODE, --resize-mode RESIZE_MODE
                         Resize mode for images (thumbnail, cover or crop).
 Default is thumbnail.
   -f FORMAT, --format FORMAT
-                        Output format for resized images (same, png or jpg).
+                        Output format for resized images (same, png, jpg, gif, tiff and webp).
 Default is same.
   -n NUM_PROCESSES, --num-processes NUM_PROCESSES
                         Number of processes to use for resizing.
 Default is number of available CPU cores.
   -m, --add-mirror      Add a mirrored version of each image.